Eligible beneficiaries and family members

 Material requirements and procedure

 The temporary law has introduced a tougher maintenance requirement.
+With the cessation of the temporary law and introduction of changes in the Aliens Act that came onto force 20 July 2021, the maintenance requirement remained, although some exceptions were introduced.
 Everyone who wants to bring their family members to Sweden must be able to support both themselves and their family members and must have a domicile.
 Refugees whose family applies for family reunification within three months of the sponsor being granted a permit are exempt from this requirement.
+This only applies to families who have cohabited, or when the relationship otherwise is considered as well established.
 The combination of strict time limits and high income and housing requirements could also effectively remove refugees’ possibility of being reunited with family members.

 As stated on the Migration Agency’s website, income and housing requirements are as follows: